SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/cyberark-source.md

 The CyberArk Endpoint Privilege Manager (EPM) is a security solution that helps organizations reduce the risk of information theft or ransomware attacks by enforcing the principle of least privilege and preventing unauthorized access to critical systems and data.
 The solution employs a combination of privilege security, application control, and credential theft prevention to reduce the likelihood of malware infections.

-The integration with CyberArk EPM's API allows for retrieving administrative, detailed raw, policy audit and policy audit raw events from every set in the environment.
+The integration with CyberArk EPM's API allows for retrieving administrative, detailed raw, policy audit, and policy audit raw events from every set in the environment.
 The [API documentation](https://docs.cyberark.com/Product-Doc/OnlineHelp/EPM/Latest/en/Content/LandingPages/LPDeveloper.htm) provides guidance on accessing and utilizing this information.
 This integration facilitates retrieving various audit events, including administrative actions, policy violations, and application usage, to generate alerts, reports, and remediation actions that enhance the organization's security posture.

 ## Data Sources